zxcfghjkl/TraceIt/README.md

 # TraceIt
 A simple console 3d physics simulator that I made with C++, should be compatible with any unix-like system (only tested on Linux, Android), Windows.
+Heavilly inspired by OneLoneCoder's ConsoleGameEngine

 # Dependencies
 ## Runtime: